saffatbokul/modern-streaming-data-pipeline/README.md

 -   Apache Spark: The data wrangler, transforming and preparing the data for storage 🛠️
 -   Apache Cassandra: The data vault, storing the processed user data securely 💾

-### Data Flow

-The data flow in the project can be summarized as follows:

--   Apache Airflow fetches user data from a random user API and sends it to a Kafka topic.
--   Kafka ingests the user data from the topic.
--   Apache Spark reads the user data from Kafka, processes it, and writes it to a Cassandra database.

 ### Components 🧩